Recently I received an invite to the GitHub Sponsors program so I figured I’d make a sponsorship page. Building my sponsorship profile was fun!

 Will it work?

-Getting people to donate is a very hard thing to do, and it is definitely harder for those who are no influencers because they lack visibility.
+Getting people to donate is a very hard thing to do and it is definitely harder for those who are not well known public figures.

 Not to mention that asking for a donation feels a bit like asking strangers on the street for money, maybe for a service that you deliver to somebody else. 🙃